projectdiscovery/mapcidr/README.md

 ### IP Formats

-In order to represent given IP into multiple formats, `-if 0` flag can be used to display all the supported format values, and specific type of format can be displayed using specific index number as listed [here](https://github.com/projectdiscovery/mapcidr/wiki/IP-Format-Index), currently [10 unique formats are supported](https://github.com/projectdiscovery/mapcidr/wiki/IP-Format-Index).
+To represent given IP into multiple formats, the `-if 0` flag can be used to display all the supported format values, and a specific type of format can be displayed using a specific index number as listed [here](https://github.com/projectdiscovery/mapcidr/wiki/IP-Format-Index).
+Currently, [10 unique formats are supported](https://github.com/projectdiscovery/mapcidr/wiki/IP-Format-Index).

 ```console
 $ echo 127.0.1.0 | mapcidr -if 0 -silent